shingo-ohki/webcamoid_wiki/Raw-build-and-install.md

 - **NOVCAMWIN=1**: No build virtual camera in Windows
 - **NOVIDEOEFFECTS=1**: No build video effects
 - **NOLRELEASE=1**: No rebuild translations
+- **VIRTUALCAMERAONLY=1**: Only build virtual camera components.
+This option is used with _webcamoid/libAvKys/Plugins/VirtualCamera/VirtualCamera.pro_, no other parts are required to build if you enabled this option.

 ### Install paths ###